Enhancing repository-level software repair via repository-aware knowledge graphs: Approach

 \section{Approach}

-We present \tool, a repository-level software repair framework that constructs a knowledge graph, through which it enables LLMs to locate accurate candidate bug locations and generate correct patches.
+We present \tool, a repository-level software repair framework that constructs a knowledge graph, enabling LLMs to locate accurate candidate fault locations and generate correct patches.
 Figure \ref{fig:overview} illustrates our approach, which unfolds in three phases: knowledge graph mining, patch generation, and patch ranking.

-In the \textbf{Knowledge Graph Mining phase}, (i) we construct a comprehensive knowledge graph by integrating multiple information sources from codebases and GitHub artifacts, including issues and pull requests. (ii) Then, we identify top candidate bug locations by extracting the 15 highest-scoring functions from the graph and (iii) augmenting them with up to 5 additional candidates suggested by the LLM.
-In the \textbf{Patch Generation phase}, (iv) we supply the LLM with these candidate bug locations, accompanied by corresponding source code and relevant entity paths within the graph structure.
-In the \textbf{Patch Ranking phase}, (v) we leverage LLM to generate reproduction tests and (vi) utilize both LLM-generated reproduction tests and regression tests within codebases to evaluate and rank the generated candidate patches, then select the final patch that is most likely to resolve the target issue.
+In the \textbf{Knowledge Graph Mining phase}, (i) we construct a comprehensive knowledge graph by integrating multiple information sources from codebases and GitHub artifacts, including issues and pull requests. (ii) Then, we identify top candidate fault locations by extracting the 15 highest-scoring functions from the graph and (iii) augmenting them with up to 5 additional candidates suggested by the LLM.
+In the \textbf{Patch Generation phase}, (iv) we supply the LLM with these candidate fault locations, accompanied by corresponding source code and relevant entity paths within the graph structure.
+In the \textbf{Patch Ranking phase}, (v) we leverage an LLM to generate reproduction tests and (vi) utilize both LLM-generated reproduction tests and regression tests within codebases to evaluate and rank the generated candidate patches, then select the final patch that is most likely to resolve the target issue.